HolobiomicsLab/Toolomics/README.md

 docker run -it -p 5100-5200:5100-5200 toolomics
 ```

+By default we use port 5100 to 5200 for MCPs running **in docker**.

 ### Deploy Tools on Host

 To deploy all tools, use the following command: